Fast Food Pizza Secrets: Employee Confessions Exposed! | Dr. Oz | S10 | Ep 89 | Full Episode

 We're back investigating pizza confessions.

-Now we're trying the newest healthy pizza shreds out there.
+Now we're trying the newest, healthy pizza treads out there so you don't have to experiment.

-Now, The Rock, you know him, just ignited.
+Now, The Rock, you know him, just ignited some big-time controversy with putting pineapple on pizza.

 What do you guys think about pineapple and pizza?

-So I'm ready to start with a great idea.
+Now, these new trends might be even more controversial than The Rock's offering, so I'm ready to start with a great idea.

-And she says, as a YouTube Uber chef, that we should be trying chicken crust.
+Laura's here, a low-carb pizza crust packed with protein, and she says, as a YouTube Uber chef, that we should be trying chicken crust.

-So if you are in a low-carb diet, it's a great alternative.
+Right, so if you are in a low-carb diet, it's a great alternative.

 It's got 117 calories, 20 grams of protein per slice, a gram of carb per slice.

-So if that is what you're into, it's a great option.
+So, if that is what you're into, it's a great option.

-I mean, it's no thin crust margarita pizza with extra basil, is what I would prefer.
+I mean, it's no thin crust margarita pizza with extra basil is what I would prefer.

 True and true.